IS CONTENT MARKETING THE KEY TO SMALL BUSINESS SUCCESS?

 If you’ve been utilizing traditional marketing strategies (with success), you may find yourself scratching your head.

-Paid advertising is often the go-to strategy for entrepreneurs who want to grow their online brand.
-And while it can be an effective piece of your strategy, it shouldn’t your entire strategy.
+Paid advertising is often the go-to strategy for entrepreneurs who want to grow their online brands.
+And while it can be a compelling piece of your plan, it shouldn’t be your entire strategy.

 Consumers today don’t want to see your tired old sales pitch.
-They have an innate sense for when someone is trying to sell them something, and they don’t like it.
+They have an innate sense of when someone is trying to sell them something, and they don’t like it.

 What do they like?
 To be informed, entertained, educated.
 Pretty much anything but sold to.